Willian199/dart_ddi/README.md

 ```
 ## Considerations

-`Singleton Scope:` The Singleton Scope can only be created with auto-inject.
+**Singleton Scope**: The Singleton Scope can only be created with auto-inject.
 If you attempt to create a singleton with custom objects, a `BeanNotFoundException` will be thrown.

-`Supertypes or Interfaces:` You cannot use the shortcut builder (`MyService.new.builder.asApplication()`) with supertypes or interfaces.
-This limitation exists because the builder function only recognizes the implementation class, not the supertype or interface.
+**Super-types or Interfaces**: You cannot use the shortcut builder (`MyService.new.builder.asApplication()`) with super-types or interfaces.
+This limitation exists because the builder function only recognizes the implementation class, not the super-type or interface.

-`Decorators and Interceptors:` It is highly recommended to register the factory using `factory: CustomFactory(...)`.
+**Decorators and Interceptors**: It is highly recommended to register the factory using `factory: CustomFactory(...)`.
 This approach handles type inference more effectively.

-`Lazy vs. Eager Injection:` Eager Injection occurs when you inject beans using auto-inject functionality or manually via constructors.
-For lazy injection, you can use the `DDIInject` mixin or define the variable as `late`(e.g., `late final ServiceAutoInject serviceAutoInject = ddi.get()`).
+**Lazy vs. Eager Injection**: Eager Injection occurs when you inject beans using auto-inject functionality or manually via constructors.
+For lazy injection, you can use the `DDIInject` mixin or define the variable as `late` (e.g., `late final ServiceAutoInject serviceAutoInject = ddi.get()`).

 # Qualifiers